GalvanizeOpenSource/100-ds-problems/100-problems.md

     => {'a': [1, 2, 3], 'b': [3, 2, 1]}
     ```

 1. Given two lists of characters with the same length, write a function that returns a list of booleans, also of the same length.
-The value in the return list should be True if *either* of the charectes in the two lists at that index are vowles, otherwise it should return false.
+The value in the return list should be True if *either* of the characters in the two lists at that index are vowels, otherwise it should return false.

    ```
    (['a', 'b', 'c', 'd', 'e'], ['v', 'w', 'x', 'y', 'z'])